 The platform is not the only technology that can cause a webinar to fail if you are not careful.
 You also need to pay close attention to the equipment that you use.
 For instance, you may want to use a standalone mic instead of the one that is built into your laptop.

 It’s also a good idea to plan for any problems that might happen.
-For instance, what would happen if your laptop crashed?
+For instance, what would happen if your internet connection got interrupted for too long?
+Or worse, if your laptop crashed?
 It’s good practice to have an alternative available.
-Your audience knows that technology can fail but if you have a back-up plan prepared, they will be impressed.
+Your audience knows that technology can fail, but if you have a back-up plan prepared, they will be impressed.

 If you get it right, a webinar can help you raise the profile of your organization and secure new leads.
-However, if you make mistakes, your webinars are unlikely to achieve the success you are looking for.
-The factors mentioned in this article could be causing you problems.
-Hopefully, you now have the inspiration you need to create the successful webinars that you are aiming for.
+However, if you make mistakes, your webinars re unlikely to help you achieve your goals.
+Any of the factors mentioned in this article could be the cause of your problems.
+Hopefully, you now have the inspiration you need to create successful webinars that eventually convert to leads.